djeada/Databases-Notes/notes/11_security_best_practices/05_performance_monitoring_and_tuning.md

 Identifying bottlenecks and optimizing system resources are crucial for achieving better response times and higher throughput.
 Performance monitoring allows administrators to detect issues before they impact the system significantly.

-- **Response Time**: The time it takes for the database to respond to a query.
+- Evaluate **response time** as the duration required for the database to respond to a query, which directly impacts user experience and application efficiency.
-- **Throughput**: The number of transactions processed in a given time frame.
+- Monitor **throughput**, defined as the number of transactions successfully processed within a specific time frame, to assess the system's capacity and performance under load.

 **Illustrative Diagram:**